In This Article

 How Does The Closest Dentist diagnose An Abscessed Tooth?

 Pain and swelling are common signs of an abscessed tooth.
 However, in some cases, you might not have any symptoms, which means the pus pocket has drained somewhere else.
 If no symptoms are present, the emergency dentists can diagnose an abscess through X-rays at a routine exam.
 He may also tap on your tooth to see if it hurts.
-If the emergency dentists cannot diagnose the abscess, he will suggest you to an endodontist, who are professionals trained to treat and diagnose abscessed teeth.
+If the emergency dentist cannot diagnose the abscess, he will suggest you to an endodontist, who are professionals trained to treat and diagnose abscessed teeth.

 Ways in which the nearest dentist can save your teeth